 Below are two great ways to organize a Sintra day trip from Lisbon if you’re doing it on your own and not through a guided tour.

 These Sintra itineraries are the improved version of my and my sister’s day trips.
 I’ve included some of our actual timestamps, so you can plan and sequence activities efficiently.

 This Sintra day trip itinerary prioritizes getting to Pena Palace early to beat the crowd and seeing many of Sintra’s top attractions on foot.

-The tradeoff with this itinerary is that you may not have much time to go outside of Sintra to get a beach view or visit a beach town.
-This is similar to what my sister did and is prefilled in the Portugal trip planner template below.
+The tradeoff with this one-day itinerary is that you may not have much time to go outside of Sintra to see a coastal view or visit a beach town.

 🥘 Get lunch and explore Sintra’s Historic Center (1–3 pm)